attentionmech/tiny-transformer/README.md

  python tiny_transformer.py --epochs 100 --dataset assets/tinystories.txt --num_rows 100
 ```

+## Results

+It's forming words after lot of training, but the coherence is not there.
+Mostly, to do with hyperparams.
+Also, unhappy with the speed of it.
+Will resume it's dev back again after finishing [gpt.c](https://github.com/gpt.c)

 ## Dataset

 A sample dataset is present in assets/ path.
 Download tinystories full dataset from [here](https://huggingface.co/datasets/roneneldan/TinyStories/tree/main) to play around.